canro91/canro91.github.io/_posts/2022-12-04-TestingLoggingAndLogMessages.md

 }
 ```

-In that test, we used [Moq to create fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) for our dependencies.
-I prefer to call it fakes.
+In that test, we used [Moq to create fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) for our dependencies, even for the `ILogger` itself.
+I prefer to call them fakes.
 There's a [difference between stubs and mocks]({% post_url 2021-05-24-WhatAreFakesInTesting %}).

+By the way, [.NET 8.0 added a FakeLogger]({% post_url 2024-04-01-NET8FakeLogger %}), a logging provider for unit testing, so we don't have to rely on fakes to test logging.

-Notice we're expecting the actual log message to be exactly the same as the one from the `SomethingController`.
+In our test, we're expecting the actual log message to be exactly the same as the one from the `SomethingController`.
 Can you already spot the duplication?
 In fact, we're rebuilding the log message inside our tests.
 We're [duplicating the logic under test]({% post_url 2021-10-11-DontRepeatLogicInAssertions %}).

-Also, notice we used a [custom assertion method]({% post_url 2021-08-16-WriteCustomAssertions %}) to make our assertions less verbose. `VerifyWasCalled()` is an extension method that inspects the Moq instance to check if the actual and expected messages are equal.
+Also, let's notice we used a [custom assertion method]({% post_url 2021-08-16-WriteCustomAssertions %}) to make our assertions less verbose. `VerifyWasCalled()` is an extension method that inspects the Moq instance to check if the actual and expected messages are equal.
 Here it is,

 ```csharp
 public static class MoqExtensions